Merchandising Lessons Retailers Can Learn From McDonald’s

-McDonald’s, like most other restaurants, started out small.
+McDonald’s, like most other restaurants, started small.
 Its first franchise was opened in 1955 (at the time, the ninth McDonald’s location) by businessman Ray Kroc.
 Kroc later bought out the founders, brothers Richard and Maurice McDonald, and led the charge on an aggressive international expansion plan.

-Like most other industries, the retail industry at large is facing a similar data-driven transformation, one focused on how shoppers are buying and analyzing their off- and online habits.
+Like most other industries, the retail industry at large is facing a similar data-driven transformation, one focused on how shoppers are buying and analyzing their offline and online habits.
 Retailers have become obsessed with tracking the customer journey, from online to in-store and everything in between.
-The goal is to understand the habits and life cycles of shoppers so they can better convert those patterns to dollars, and those page views and store visits to long-term, repeat customers.
+The goal is to understand the habits and life cycles of shoppers, so they can better convert those patterns to dollars, and those page views and store visits to long-term, repeat customers.

 When it comes to collecting data, online retailers have the upper hand over their brick-and-mortar counterparts.
-They can figure out how to maximize sales with the ability to track, test and tweak any part of the shopping experience on their websites.
-They can identify patterns, test different hypotheses and use those interpretations to improve sales conversions.
+They can figure out how to maximize sales with the ability to track, test, and tweak any part of the shopping experience on their websites.
+They can identify patterns, test different hypotheses, and use those interpretations to improve sales conversions.

 Let’s say you have a new product and you’re trying to figure out how it should be presented.
-You’d probably test out a few different image options in focus groups and the one with the highest conversion rate is the one you’d end up using.
-Having detailed analytics at your fingertips means you can establish patterns, test different options and land on the solution that’s going to yield the best sales.
+You’d probably test out a few different image options in focus groups, and the one with the highest conversion rate is the one you’d end up using.
+Having detailed analytics at your fingertips means you can establish patterns, test different options, and land on the solution that’s going to yield the best sales.
 In other words, there’s no guesswork involved.
 That’s because digital merchandising is not an art: it’s a science.

 For most brick-and-mortar retailers, however, merchandising is still a guessing game.

-Beyond not understanding how their merchandising efforts impact store performance, many brick-and-mortar retailers may not even know if their displays look the way they were designed to.
-Consider this: According to RIS, almost half of retailers only measure compliance 1-2 times a year or less, while nearly 20% never measure it at all.
+Beyond not understanding how their merchandising efforts impact store performance, many brick-and-mortar retailers may not even know if their displays look the way they were designed to appear.
+Consider this: According to RIS, almost half of retailers only measure compliance one to two times a year or less, while nearly 20% never measure it at all.

 It’s time for retailers to take off the blindfold.
 You can know what you’ve sold, but you can never know what you could have sold.
 After all, as the saying goes, “If you can’t measure it, you can’t manage it.”